nefarius/neflib/README.md

 #include <nefarius/neflib/MiscWinApi.hpp>
 ```

-This approach is also compatible with the use of precompiled headers, if you desire to use the feature.
-Optional, ofc. 😎
+This approach is also compatible with the (optional) use of precompiled headers 😎

 ## Sources and 3rd party credits